webplatform/docs/tutorials/websockets_basics/index.md

 ==The Problem: Low Latency Client-Server and Server-Client Connections==

-The web has been largely built around the so-called request/response paradigm of HTTP.
+The Web has been largely built around the so-called request/response paradigm of HTTP.
 A client loads up a web page and then nothing happens until the user clicks onto the next page.
-Around 2005, AJAX started to make the web feel more dynamic.
+Around 2005, AJAX started to make the Web feel more dynamic.
 Still, all HTTP communication was steered by the client, which required either user interaction or periodic polling to load new data from the server.

 Technologies that enable the server to send data to the client in the very moment when it knows that new data is available have been around for quite some time.
 They go by names such as "Push" or [http://en.wikipedia.org/wiki/Comet_(programming) "Comet"].
 One of the most common hacks to create the illusion of a server-initiated connection is called ''long polling''.
 With long polling, the client opens an HTTP connection to the server, which keeps it open until sending a response.
 Whenever the server actually has new data it sends the response.
 Other techniques involve [http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/net/Socket.html Flash], [http://cometdaily.com/2007/12/27/a-standards-based-approach-to-comet-communication-with-rest/ XHR multipart] requests, and so-called [http://cometdaily.com/2007/10/25/http-streaming-and-internet-explorer/ htmlfiles].
 Long polling and the other techniques work quite well.
 You use them every day in applications such as GMail chat.

-However, all of these workarounds share one problem: They carry the overhead of HTTP, which doesn't make them well suited for low latency applications.
+However, all of these workarounds share one problem: they carry the overhead of HTTP, which doesn't make them well suited for low latency applications.
 Think multiplayer first-person shooter games in the browser or any other online game with a real-time component.

 ==Introducing WebSocket: Bringing Sockets to the Web==

-The [http://dev.w3.org/html5/websockets/ WebSocket] specification defines an API establishing "socket" connections between a web browser and a server.
-In plain words, there is a persistent connection between the client and the server, and both parties can start sending data at any time.
+WebSocket is comprised of an [http://dev.w3.org/html5/websockets/ API] that enables you interact with a [http://tools.ietf.org/html/rfc6455 protocol] to create "socket" connections between a web browser and a server.
+In essence, there is a persistent, full-duplex connection between the client and the server, and both parties can send data at any time.

 ==Getting Started==

-You open up a WebSocket connection simply by calling the WebSocket constructor:
+In this example, we'll use a publicly available WebSocket server ([http://websockets.org WebSockets.org]).
+You open up a WebSocket connection to this server simply by calling the WebSocket constructor:

 <pre>
  var connection = new WebSocket('ws://html5rocks.websocket.org/echo', ['soap', 'xmpp']);
 </pre>

-Notice the <code>ws:</code>.
-This is the new URL schema for WebSocket connections.
-There is also <code>wss:</code> for secure WebSocket connections, used in the same way as <code>https:</code> is used for secure HTTP connections.
+Notice the <code>ws:</code> prefix, which the new URL schema for WebSocket connections.
+You can alternatively use <code>wss:</code> for secure WebSocket connections (WebSocket over TLS), used in the same way as <code>https:</code> is used for secure HTTP connections.

 Immediately attaching event handlers to the connection allows you to know when the connection is opened, received incoming messages, or if there is an error.

-The second argument accepts optional subprotocols.
-It can be a string or an array of strings.
+The second argument, protocols, accepts optional subprotocols.
+The [http://tools.ietf.org/html/rfc6455 WebSocket Protocol] refers to protocols that you can use over WebSocket as subprotocols.
+This argument can be a string or an array of strings.
 Each string should represent a subprotocol name, and the server accepts only one of passed subprotocols in the array.
-Accepted subprotocol can be determined by accessing the <code>protocol</code> property of WebSocket object.
+The accepted subprotocol can be determined by accessing the <code>protocol</code> property of WebSocket object.

 The subprotocol names must be one of the registered subprotocol names in the [http://www.iana.org/assignments/websocket/websocket.xml IANA registry].
-There is currently only one subprotocol name (soap) registered (as of February 2012).

 <pre>
  // When the connection is open, send some data to the server